Układy, widoki list oraz karty

 }

-We add our kountdownModel inside our Kirigami.ApplicationWindow from the last tutorial.
+We add our kountdownModel inside the Kirigami.ApplicationWindow from the last tutorial.

 A model defines the way that a data entry is structured.
 Our kountdownModel will consist of only one element for now.
 By looking at our ListElement above, we can see how the data of our kountdownModel are structured: it contains a name, a description, and a date.
 This isn't set in stone, and you may have different sorts of data in your model.
 The first two are just strings, and the third is a number we're using as a placeholder.